 For me this was a really big improvement for my workflow.
 I used to have to maximize, minimize, switch between VM and host, and it was just distracting to me.
 Now I can have Outlook, Spotify, and Snagit all visible to my left, and have the real estate of two full monitors to work on whatever I want to run inside the VM, all at the same.
 The most I need to do is click on my host desktop to make my Snagit keyboard shortcut work.

-Personally I do most of my work in my local VMs, but this would also work for regular RDP sessions.
+Personally I do most of my development work in my local VMs, but this would also work for regular RDP sessions.
 This gives you total control over the screens that you want to use.

 Hope this helps you, let me know in the comments or send me a message on Twitter.